List of Pound Puppies characters: Other dogs

-Rusty (Plott Hound) – A father-to-be whose life partner is Lucy.
+Rusty (Plott Hound) – a father-to-be whose life partner is Lucy.
 At one point, Rusty is very nervous about having puppies.
-At the end of Where Puppies Come From, Lucy gives birth to Mandy, Candy, and Andy.
-Along with Lucy, he and their children are later adopted in Pups on the Loose.
-Voiced by Phil Proctor.
+At the end of "Where Puppies Come From", Lucy gives birth to Mandy, Candy, and Andy.
+Along with Lucy, he and their children are later adopted in "Pups on the Loose".
+Rusty is voiced by Phil Proctor.

-Candy, Mandy, and Andy (Samoyed/Plott Hound mix) – Puppy triplets who constantly bicker over everything (Who want to use green paint, who want to use flour, who want to lick the spoon, and which owner should they live with).
+Candy, Mandy, and Andy (Samoyed/Plott Hound mix) – puppy triplets who constantly bicker over everything (Who want to use green paint, who want to use flour, who want to lick the spoon, and which owner should they live with).
 However, their bickering get the better of them after they are nearly captured by Katrina and break puppy power.
 When they hear that they have to be with an individual owner, they promise to work together and never argue ever again.
-They are born by Lucy and Rusty in Where Puppies Come From and adopted with their parents in Pups on the Loose.
+They are born by Lucy and Rusty in "Where Puppies Come From" and adopted with their parents in "Pups on the Loose".
 They are voiced by Russi Taylor, Thy Lee, and Benji Gregory respectively.

-No-Name (Later named King) – A dog who is stubborn and will not want to be adopted.
+No-Name (later named King) – a dog who is stubborn and will not want to be adopted.
 After seeing Cooler's unselfish deeds (telling kids to adopt dogs in Cage 1 and saving No-Name from getting stuck), No-Name becomes a good guy and is able to save Cooler from a terrible fate.
 He is then adopted by a girl named Carolyn and is named King.
-King appears in the final episode Cooler, Come Back.
-King is voiced by Rob Paulsen (Though his name is uncredited at the end credits).
+King appears in the final episode "Cooler, Come Back".
+King is voiced by Rob Paulsen, though his name is uncredited at the end credits.

-Princefeld – One of Toots' partners in crime.
+Princefeld – one of Toots' partners in crime.
 He wears a red Gatsby cap with a yellow patch, a pair of sunglasses, and a green jacket.
 Along with Toots, he and his comrades are adopted by Mrs. Vanderspiff and go straight.
-He appears in The Bright Eyes Mob.
-He is voiced by Jim Cummings.
+He appears in "The Bright Eyes Mob", voiced by Jim Cummings.

-Shauna – A pregnant shar-pei who appears in Snowbound Pound.
+Shauna – a pregnant shar-pei who appears in "Snowbound Pound".
 She is separated from her owners, the Simons, during a severe snowstorm.
 Fortunately, the Pound Puppies and Holly rescue her.
 Later, with the help of Dr. Weston, Holly, and the Pound Puppies, Shauna gives birth to nine puppies and is reunited with her owners.
-Voiced by Linda Gary.
+She is voiced by Linda Gary.

 Penelope – Cooler's former girlfriend.
 Penelope is separated from Cooler during the Wagga-Wagga incident.
 She now has a husband named Danny and children.
 While Penelope and her family go on a rescue mission, Danny and the children are captured by Captain Slaughter.
-With the help of the Pound Puppies, she rescues Danny and her children and are adopted at the end of Wagga Wagga.
-Voiced by Linda Gary.
+With the help of the Pound Puppies, she rescues Danny and her children and are adopted at the end of "Wagga Wagga".
+She is voiced by Linda Gary.